GoutamVerma/GoutamVerma-SimpleCMS-E.S-GSoC2021-/README.md

 ## Installation
 *There is two ways to install this application :*

-* Running with APK, Download latest release of apk from [here]().
+* **Running with APK**, Download latest release of apk from [here]().
 Install it in device or emulator and then create a POI for location, export the esp file and finally import it in [Google Earth Studio](https://earth.google.com/studio/).
-* Running from source code, Import project from control version in android studio.
+* **Running from source code**, Import project from control version in android studio.
 Then connect an emulator or device and finally click on "Run" button.

 *For more information*